Fire & Water – An Australia Wide Appeal

 Product donations will be donated to local Registered Charities who will distribute it to the neediest.

 - Lifeline 13 11 14 is a confidential telephone crisis support service available 24/7 from a landline, payphone or mobile.
 Anyone across Australia experiencing a personal crisis can contact Lifeline.

-- Donate Cash, Trade Dollars, or Crypto and we will purchase the water on your behalf and/or make donations to registered charities.
+- Donate Cash, Trade Dollars, or Crypto and we will make donations to registered charities.